-The Brother MFC-J4335DW feels very well-built.
-The body feels good and sturdy, with easy access to the ink cartridges on the front right and potential paper jams from behind the printer or under the scan flatbed.
-Sadly, the power cord can't be unplugged, so it'll be inconvenient to fix it if it gets damaged, and the input tray feels a little flimsy.
-Also, the USB-B port for connecting directly to a computer is located under the scan bed, as seen here.
-The routing for the cable removes some of its usable length.
+The Brother MFC-J4335DW feels very sturdy and well-built, with a design that allows easy access to the ink cartridges and potential paper jams.
+However, the power cord isn't removable, making it hard to replace if it gets damaged, and the input tray feels a tad flimsy.
+Also, the USB-B port for connecting directly to a computer is located under the scan bed, shortening the cable's usable length.

-During testing, we encountered an issue where using "Normal" photo printing quality resulted in thick vertical banding.
-We decided to use "High" quality instead, which produced a better-looking image.
+For photo printing, the "Normal" photo printing quality setting causes thick vertical banding.
+As such, we used the "High" quality instead, which produces a better-looking image.
 We recorded this print speed as our photo printing time result since we expect more people will use this setting for photo printing.

-The Brother MFC-J4335DW is compatible with the newer Brother Mobile Connect companion app, and you can't use it with the older Brother iPrint&Scan mobile app.
-You can use the Brother Mobile Connect app to print, scan, and copy directly from your mobile device, check ink levels, perform maintenance tasks, and even order supplies.
-Unfortunately, the maximum supported scan resolution on the app is only 300 DPI, as opposed to the 1200 DPI on the desktop software.
+The Brother MFC-J4335DW is compatible with the Brother Mobile Connect, not the older Brother iPrint&Scan app.
+You can use the Mobile Connect app to print, scan, and copy directly from your mobile device, check ink levels, perform maintenance tasks, and even order supplies.
+The maximum supported scan resolution is 300 DPI when scanning with the smartphone's camera, as opposed to the 1200 DPI on the desktop software.